mstksg/inCode/copy/entries/machines-3.md

 !!!machines/Auto3.hs "newtype AutoOn1" "instance Functor (AutoOn1 a)" "instance Category AutoOn1" "instance Arrow AutoOn1" machines
 ~~~

-2. Poop it does not work :(
+2.  it does not work :(

 <!-- In this case, we can even define `Category` and -->